R. J. Helton

-Richard Jason "R.J."
-Helton (born May 17, 1981; as Rolando Alberto de Jesus Rivas, Jr.) is an American Contemporary Christian music artist, who first came to prominence as the fifth place finalist on the first season of American Idol.
-The first Wild Card contestant in the history of the series, he initially failed to reach the Top 10, but was brought back by the judges to compete in the finals.
-In 2004, he released the album Real Life with GospoCentric Records, which peaked at #14 on the Billboard Christian Music chart.
+Richard Jason Helton (born May 17, 1981; as Rolando Alberto de Jesus Rivas, Jr.) is an American Contemporary Christian music artist, who first came to prominence as the fifth place finalist on the first season of American Idol.
+The first Wild Card contestant in the history of the series, they initially failed to reach the Top 10, but they were brought back by the judges to compete in the finals.
+In 2004, they released the album Real Life with GospoCentric Records, which peaked at number 14 on the Billboard Christian Music chart and number 19 on the Heatseekers Albums chart.
+Helton's song "My Devotion" was nominated for Urban Recorded Song of the Year at the 36th GMA Dove Awards in 2005.

 Early life and background

 Helton was born in Pasadena, Texas, on May 17, 1981, as Rolando Alberto de Jesus Rivas, Jr., to a Nicaraguan father.
-Shortly after his birth, he was adopted and renamed Richard Jason Helton.
-At the time of Helton's American Idol appearance, his adoptive parents, Glen and Sue Helton, worked respectively as a vice president of Popeyes Chicken and as an administrative assistant for an architecture firm.
-From the age of three, Helton impressed his parents with vocal imitations of various music artists.
-He sang in church growing up and started performing in talent shows at age five.
-Soon after, he was enrolled in a performing arts school.
-By high school, he was involved in community theater.
-Before going on American Idol, he was a youth worship leader at his church.
+Shortly after their birth, they were adopted and renamed Richard Jason Helton.
+At the time of Helton's American Idol appearance, their adoptive parents, Glen and Sue Helton, worked respectively as a vice president of Popeyes Chicken and as an administrative assistant for an architecture firm.
+From the age of three, Helton impressed their parents with vocal imitations of various music artists.
+They sang in church growing up and started performing in talent shows at age five.
+Soon after, they were enrolled in a performing arts school.
+By high school, they were involved in community theater.
+Before going on American Idol, they were a youth worship leader at their church.

-When Helton first started performing music publicly as a child, he still lived in Pasadena, but his father's job caused the family to move frequently.
-Helton lived in Winston-Salem, North Carolina when he was in middle school.
-He transferred schools about a dozen times until he was midway through ninth grade, at which time his family established long-term residency in the Atlanta area.
-He graduated from Central Gwinnett High School in 1999.
+When Helton first started performing music publicly as a child, they still lived in Pasadena, but their father's job caused the family to move frequently.
+Helton lived in Winston-Salem, North Carolina when they were in middle school.
+They transferred schools about a dozen times until they were midway through ninth grade, at which time their family established long-term residency in the Atlanta area.
+They graduated from Central Gwinnett High School in 1999.

 At age sixteen, Helton began performing in schools across the East Coast and the Ohio Valley, as part of a music tour that was sponsored by Reader's Digest.
 Helton performed over 150 shows on the tour, over the course of two years.
-Paula Abdul and the Backstreet Boys both had performed in earlier versions of that same tour at the start of their respective careers.
+Paula Abdul and the Backstreet Boys had both performed in earlier versions of that same tour at the start of their respective careers.